Quickstart¶

 When to use cc_int_smolyak

-The standard Clenshaw-Curtis variant uses the classical nested node sequence.
-Prefer it when reproducibility against published sparse-grid node tables is important, or when the integrand is extremely smooth and benefits from the standard hierarchy.
+Prefer the standard Clenshaw-Curtis variant when reproducibility against published sparse-grid node tables is important, or when the integrand is extremely smooth and benefits from the standard node hierarchy.

 Lambda functions